ThinkBig-Data/C-Basics/README.md

 ## :memo: Description :

+The main aim behind this repository is to introduce the beginners to the C programming and to build a Coding Cultre from the first year itself .

+Happy Coding!!

 ## :construction: Want to Contribute ?

 When contributing to this repository, please first discuss the change you wish to make via disscussion portal of your respective teams or any other method with the Owners/Mainatiners of this repository before making a change.